zindy/ypipe/README.md

 Other than that, everything needed to compile Y-Pipe should be already installed and compilation and upload (via the Bootloader) can be done in the Arduino IDE.

 # Usage
+At any time, comments can be typed in the console window.
+These can be used to describe *in plain text* what the command issued was, causing the serial instructions that follow.
+There is a length limit before the comment simply continues to the next line.
+Also, if some serial traffic occurs while typing a comment, the comment will be truncated gracefully.

-Console mode is entered by pressing ENTER.
-This stops the logging of traffic from the controllers and device until console mode is exited by typing 'x'.
+The *interactive* onsole mode is entered by pressing ENTER on an empty line.
+This stops the logging of traffic from the controllers and device, until console mode is exited by typing 'x'.

 Two things can be changed and saved in the Y-Pipe EEPROM memory:
 * 'b' on its own in a terminal window displays the current baud rate between controller and device. b+BAUDRATE (e.g. 'b115200') changes the current baud rate.